avredkov/CG-Kernel/README.md

 - Growth Type Classification: Classifies possible types of growth and maps them to growth condition parameters.
 - Multidimensional Mapping: Visualizes stability zones, highlighting parameter regions where specific growth types occur.

-This repository presents a demonstration of the kernel on a base simplistic atomistic model, specifically tailored for epitaxial growth of cubic a crystal growth from its own vapor.
-The underlying model, including 7 key growth parameters like adatom concentration, desorption probability, step transparency and other factors which govern the growth dynamics, is described in the paper.
+This repository demonstrates a kernel trained on a dataset generated using a simplified atomistic model for the epitaxial growth of a cubic Kossel crystal from its own vapor.
+The model incorporates seven key parameters—such as adatom concentration, desorption probability, and step transparency—that govern growth dynamics, as detailed in the accompanying publication.

-*<i>Note: The kernel presented here was trained on the simplistic model of growth of cubic crystal from vapors as an example of implementation.
-It can be adapted for any other atomistic growth models for real processes (MBE, MOCVD, etc.).
-The framework for kernel training available upon request.</i>
+* <i>Note: This kernel, trained on a simplified growth model, serves as a proof of concept.
+The framework is adaptable to more complex atomistic models for real-world processes such as MBE and MOCVD.
+The training framework is available upon request.</i>

 ## Installation
 1) Create and activate a virtual environment (recommended)